void-type/VoidCore/README.md

         Unit = unit;
     }

-    // It's not just a number.
+    // Temp is not just a number.
-    // Provide the components that make this temperature unique. protected override IEnumerable<object> GetEqualityComponents()
+    // You can provide the components that make this temperature unique and comparable. protected override IEnumerable<object> GetEqualityComponents()
     {
         yield return Math.Round(Reading, 1);